The cantankerous former CEO of GE, Jack Welch, once said, “If you don’t have a competitive advantage, don’t compete!”

-In fact, a better way to think about Welch’s fiery admonition is if you can’t articulate your competitive advantage, you don’t stand a chance of competing.
-Clearly communicating your competitive advantage to your customers is critical.
-To do this, of course, you first have to know what you’re trying to say.
+In fact, a better way to think about Welch’s fiery admonition is if you can’t articulate your competitive advantage, you really don’t stand a chance of competing.

-A competitive advantage is the one thing your company does better than any of your competitors.
-It is the key differentiator that defines your brand against all others.
-Philip Kotler, who some call the father of modern marketing, defines competitive advantage as “a company’s ability to perform in one or more ways that competitors cannot or will not match.”
+When tasked with the question “what is a competitive advantage?”
+Philip Kotler, who some call the father of modern marketing, defines it as “a company’s ability to perform in one or more ways that competitors cannot or will not match.”

 There are a range of value propositions that businesses often cite as competitive advantages.
 These include: